n8henrie/n8henrie.github.io/_posts/2014-09-15-macbook-pro-sound-card-audacity-oscilloscope.md

 ![]({{ site.url }}/uploads/2014/09/20140912_20140830-ScreenShot-379.jpg)

-Then, I started up the Arduino, picked one of sides of the stereo cable, and connected it to the wire (with the resistor on it) coming from the RF receiver’s data pin.
+Then, I started up the Arduino, picked one of sides of the stereo cable, and connected it to the wire (with the resistor on it) coming from the RF receiver's data pin.
 I think either side of the stereo cable will work, it just changes whether it goes to left or right channel.

 ![]({{ site.url }}/uploads/2014/09/20140912_IMG_06591.jpg)

 Finally, I picked up the RF remote and clicked record in Audacity.
 Once it started recording, I gave it about 2 seconds, then started clicking a button on the remote every couple of seconds.
-I eventually figured out that it’s smart to try to time the clicks so you know where to look at your recording once you’re all zoomed in (e.g. click at the 2, 4, 6, ad 8 second marks).
-I stopped recording after a few seconds, then played one of my favorite albums to make sure my sound card wasn’t fried, and zoomed in on the Audacity data.
+I eventually figured out that it's smart to try to time the clicks so you know where to look at your recording once you're all zoomed in (e.g. click at the 2, 4, 6, ad 8 second marks).
+I stopped recording after a few seconds, then played one of my favorite albums to make sure my sound card wasn't fried, and zoomed in on the Audacity data.
 It looks like it was working, so I went ahead and recorded tracks for the other 9 buttons (5 on buttons and 5 off buttons total) in separate channels (by clicking in a blank spot in audacity and hitting record again).

 I ended up with something like this:

 ![]({{ site.url }}/uploads/2014/09/20140912_20140830-ScreenShot-3831.jpg)

 Your first step should be to save the file, and probably make a duplicate.
-As I’ve tried to emphasize, this process is probably risky to your computer / sound card, so you don’t want to risk losing data and having to do it all over again.
+As I've tried to emphasize, this process is probably risky to your computer / sound card, so you don't want to risk losing data and having to do it all over again.

 You have to zoom in a bit to see that there is a pattern there.
-Audacity’s controls are a little weird, but you can use `command 1`, `2`, and `3` to control horizontal (time) zoom, centered around the cursor, and I think `command r` to “zoom to selection.”
-Vertical zoom was a little harder to figure out — ends up you have to click over on the left side of the track (cursor will turn to magnifying glass), and it vertically centers the zoom wherever your cursor is, so make sure it’s in the center of your place of interest.
-It’s something like `option click` or `shift click` to vertically zoom out.
+Audacity's controls are a little weird, but you can use `command 1`, `2`, and `3` to control horizontal (time) zoom, centered around the cursor, and I think `command r` to "zoom to selection."
+Vertical zoom was a little harder to figure out — ends up you have to click over on the left side of the track (cursor will turn to magnifying glass), and it vertically centers the zoom wherever your cursor is, so make sure it's in the center of your place of interest.
+It's something like `option click` or `shift click` to vertically zoom out.
 Eventually, you can get the zoom right and see that there is a clear pattern each time you click the remote.
-Keep zooming and you’ll get something like this:
+Keep zooming and you'll get something like this:

 Sets of about 7 pulses of data